 Every Halloween, Camp Fire Sunshine transforms into Buckingham Terror - a teen run program of Camp Fire.
-This program is only able to be brought to life by a dedicated group of Camp Fire teens, staff, and volunteers.
+But, this program is only able to be brought to life by a dedicated group of Camp Fire teens, staff, and volunteers.

 Want to be a part of the team that makes this nightmare a possibility?
 Come and be a part of our planning meetings where we will be creating this year's theme, and blueprint for how the haunt will be constructed, staged, and run.

-Planning meetings are open to teens going into 6th-12th grade.
-Bring $5 for pizza!
+Planning meetings are open to teens going into 6-12 grade.

-Challenge is a series of full day service-learning project offered throughout the year, with daily opportunities offered during the summer.
+Summer Challenge is a series of full-day service-learning projects offered on Mondays, Tuesdays, Thursdays, and Fridays.
 Projects range from working at a wildlife refuge to helping feed the homeless.
-Projects are educational and are a collaborative effort with other agencies throughout the state.
-Challenge is for teens in 7th-12th grade.
+These experiences aim to be not only educational but also a collaborative effort with other agencies in our region.
+Challenge is open to teens in 6-12 grade.

 Nature Quest is an environmental education based service-learning trip for rising 6-8 graders.
 Our team travels by van to a designated area where they set up camp for 5 days.
 During the week, the team will explore the many facets of Florida wildlife and ecosystems, and learning about environmental advocacy, while giving back to the community they visit.

-This is a great trip for novice campers, or for teens looking for a fantastic opportunity to check-out the amazing things in their own backyard.
+This is a great trip for novice campers, or for teens looking for a fantastic opportunity to check out the amazing things in their own backyard.
 The trip is full of youth empowerment and leadership opportunities.
-Nature Quest Camp is available to youth entering 6th-8th grade.
+Nature Quest Camp is available to youth entering 6-8 grade.